The geometry of 2-calibrated manifolds: Introduction and statement of results

 As in the approximately holomorphic theory for symplectic manifolds (see \cite{Do96,Au01}), transversality problems will be solved by patching local solutions.
-The right strategy to solve the corresponding local problem for sections is to turn them into local problems for approximately holomorphic functions.
-That will be done through the use of \emph{reference sections}, which can be thought as the bump functions of the theory.
+The right strategy to solve the corresponding local problems for sections is to turn them into local problems for approximately holomorphic functions.
+This will be done through the use of reference sections, which can be thought of as the bump functions of the theory.
 The necessary local analysis needed to construct such sections is developed in section \ref{sec:locah}.

 There is a second strategy to solve $\mathcal{P}$.
-It is not only that the natural example of a $2$-calibrated structure is a hypersurface inside a symplectic manifold, but every $2$-calibrated manifold ($D$ co-oriented) admits a symplectization $(M\times [-\epsilon, \epsilon],\Omega)$ (lemma \ref{lem:sympl}).
-We will introduce a new transversality problem $\bar{\mathcal{P}}$ for a stratification $\bar{\mathcal{S}}$ of a bundle $\bar{E}\rightarrow (M\times [-\epsilon, \epsilon],\Omega)$, so that a solution $\bar{\tau}\colon M\times [-\epsilon,\epsilon]\rightarrow \bar{E}$ to the new transversality problem $\bar{\mathcal{P}}$ restricts to $\bar{\tau}_{\mid M}$ a solution to $\mathcal{P}$.
+It is not only true that the natural example of a 2-calibrated structure is a hypersurface inside a symplectic manifold, but every $2$-calibrated manifold ($D$ co-oriented) admits a symplectization $(M\times [-\epsilon, \epsilon],\Omega)$ (lemma \ref{lem:sympl}).
+We will introduce a new transversality problem $\bar{\mathcal{P}}$ for a stratification $\bar{\mathcal{S}}$ of a bundle $\bar{E}\rightarrow (M\times [-\epsilon, \epsilon],\Omega)$, so that a solution $\bar{\tau}\colon M\times [-\epsilon,\epsilon]\rightarrow \bar{E}$ to $\bar{\mathcal{P}}$ restricts to $\bar{\tau}_{\mid M}$ a solution to $\mathcal{P}$.
 The advantage of this point of view is that since we are in a symplectic manifold, as long as the extension $\bar{\mathcal{P}}$ falls in the right class of problems we can use the existing approximately holomorphic theory for symplectic manifolds to solve it.
-Still, the existing approximately holomorphic theory turns out not to be enough for our purposes, so we need to develop further the \emph{relative approximately holomorphic theory} introduced by J.P.
+Still, the existing approximately holomorphic theory turns out not to be enough for our purposes, so we need to develop further the relative approximately holomorphic theory introduced by J.P.
 Mohsen \cite{Moh01}.
 We will make an exposition of both the intrinsic and the relative approximately holomorphic theories, and we will prove the main transversality theorem using the latter.